 STATS 310 : Introduction to Statistical Inference

-This course gives an introduction to the fundamental theory of statistical inference.
-The knowledge taught in this course is fundamental in statistical inference and necessary to carry out statistical research.
-The prerequisites are a basic knowledge of probability, statistics, and mathematics (STATS 210 and MATHS 208).
-It comprises topics in discrete and continuous random variables, multivariate distributions, sampling theory for the normal distribution, parametric estimation, hypothesis testing, and linear regression models.
-This is a statistical theory paper.
-It is important that a student is able to use both calculus and linear algebra confidently in order to succeed in this course.
+This course gives an introduction to the fundamental theory in statistical inference.
+The knowledge taught in this course is fundamental in statistical inference and necessary to carry out decent statistical research.
+The prerequisites are a basic knowledge of probability, statistics and mathematics (Stage 2, basically).
+It comprises the topics in discrete and continuous random variables, multivariate distributions, sampling theory for the normal distribution, parametric estimation, hypothesis testing, and linear regression models.
+It is a statistical theory paper.
+It is important that a student is able to use both calculus and linear algebra confidently in order to cope with this paper.